What you need to know

 We cannot accept postal delays or non-receipt of rates notice as a reason for us to waive the interest.
 It is a ratepayer's responsibility to make sure that rates are paid on time.

-We are still following up outstanding rates and charges from 2018/2019.
-Late or non-payments still accrue interest and if you have not paid your rates, you are liable for further legal action.
+We are still following up outstanding rates and charges from 2019/2020.
+Late or non-payments still accrue interest and if you have not paid your rates, you may be liable for further legal action.
 A warning notice about arrears is specified on your annual rate notice.

 We will refer ratepayers who have not paid their rates in full, and who have not contacted us to make an arrangement, to our Debt Collection Company to recover the amounts owing.